 - Cut the squash into rounds about 1/4-inch thick.
 If you plan on using it for zucchini bread, you could grate it instead.

 - Blanch the squash by steaming or boiling them for about 3 to 5 minutes (less time if grated).
-I use an inexpensive metal steamer, since that’s what my mom uses, but you can also just plop it straight into boiling water.
+I use an inexpensive metal steamer, but you can also just plop it straight into boiling water.
 This destroys the enzymes and bacteria that would, over time, remove nutrients and flavor from the squash.

 - Cool the squash.
 Once it’s done steaming or boiling (should be tender when poked with a fork), immediately throw the squash into a prepared bowl of ice water, adding additional ice if needed.
 Moving the squash quickly from heat to cold ensures the squash aren’t overcooked.